-Wages and salaries are lower in Rabun County compared to the state.
+Wages are lower in Rabun County compared to the state.

-The average annual wage in Rabun County is \$35,472 compared to \$55,075 for the state (Figure 3).
-The median household income in Rabun County is \$44,871, compared to \$62,224 for the state.
-These wage and income discrepancies are due in part to the lower wage and salary rates in Rabun's large hospitality industries, and the lower labor force participation rate.
+The average annual wage in Rabun County is \$35,472 compared to \$55,075 for the state.
+This wage discrepancy is due in part to Rabun's large hospitality industries, and the lower labor force participation rate.